What Makes Carbon Fiber So Strong?

 Also, carbon fiber doesn’t suffer from the thermal expansion of common metals like steel or aluminum.
 Medical imaging tables benefit from carbon fiber’s strength and stiffness, maintaining critical dimensions under load without breaking down over time, even after high doses of x-ray and gamma radiation.

-How Easy is Carbon Fiber to Cut Compared to Steel?
+How Easy Is Carbon Fiber to Cut Compared to Steel?

 Carbon fiber is easier to cut than steel.
 Its low weight facilitates handling and Rotary wheels or saws with diamond or tungsten-carbide blades easily cut carbon fiber composite and make fabrication easy.